seanmac11741/emchFoundWebsite/README.md

 ## To run in dev with bun:
 ```
-#bun build is not working, use webpack
-bun build src/app.js --outdir ./public --watch
-#then spool up the ./public/index.html file with LiveServer
-# or launch firebase version for emulators
 #Run build in watch mode: https://firebase.google.com/docs/web/module-bundling
 bun run build --watch
 firebase serve